Aziz-Zahran/obsidian-chroma-key/README.md

 1. **Paste** an image into your note as usual.
 2. **Right-click** the image embed (e.g., `![[Pasted image.png]]`) and select **"Remove background"**.
 3. **Adjust** the settings in the live preview modal to your liking.
-4. Click **Process** — the background is removed, saved as a new transparent PNG, and the link in your editor is automatically updated!
+4. Click **Process**: The background is removed, saved as a new transparent PNG, and the link in your editor is automatically updated!

 > [!WARNING]
 > In some cases, the **"Remove Background"** may not appear in the context menu unless the cursor is on an image link.